Cosmian/cosmian_vm/README.md

 [app]
 service_app_name = "cosmian_helloworld"
-encrypted_folder = "/mnt/cosmian_vm/data"
+decrypted_folder = "/mnt/cosmian_vm/data"
-secret_app_conf = "/etc/cosmian_vm/app_secrets.json"
+encrypted_secret_app_conf = "/etc/cosmian_vm/app_secrets.json"
 ```

 In that example, `cosmian_helloworld` is the name of the application (as a service).
-- `encrypted_folder` stands for the directory where the application expects to find its decrypted configuration file (which should be located into an encrypted RAMFS)
+- `decrypted_folder` stands for the directory where the application expects to find its decrypted configuration file (which should be located into an encrypted RAMFS)
-- `secret_app_conf` stands for the location where `cosmian_vm_agent` store the application configuration encrypted
+- `encrypted_secret_app_conf` stands for the location where `cosmian_vm_agent` store the application configuration encrypted

 Now, you can provide the secret file from your localhost to the Cosmian VM as follow: